-The Commission for Innovative and Rare Pharmaceuticals is a collaboration between eight world-leading biotech companies operating in Sweden.
+The Commission for Innovative and Rare Pharmaceuticals is a collaboration between ten world-leading biotech companies operating in Sweden.

-Sweden is no longer among the early markets for introduction of new drugs due to the bureaucratic and often arbitrary evaluation process.
+Sweden has regressed from being among being at the forefront of introducing new drugs due to the current bureaucratic and often arbitrary evaluation process.

 The existing evaluation models for medications in rare diseases do not appropriately reflect the improvements to patients’ lives, and the delay of introductions lead to disease progressions, unnecessary suffering and eventually death for the patients.